MrBMueller/playsmf/README.md

 	- for constant values or key and system messages, set OutputIntervalLo=OutputIntervalHi
 	- if all Output* settings are zero, the input event will not get routed anywhere (filter function)

-general note: If <length> is larger than 0x2c (44 data bytes), all Output* settings are ignored and remaining optional data bytes are taken as a long message.
+general note: If <length> is larger than 0x2c (44 data bytes), all Output* settings are ignored and remaining optional data bytes are taken as the target long message.
 This can be used for SysEx or any other multi message mapping.
 ```

 ------